hannibal002/SkyHanni/CONTRIBUTING.md

 - Config files should be made in **Kotlin**.
     - There may be legacy config files left as Java files, however they will all be ported eventually.
 - Please use the existing event system, or expand on it.
+    - Custom SkyHanni events are located in the `events` package, organized into sub packages by category.
+      When creating a new event, place it in the appropriate sub package.
-    - To expand the event systems you can create a new event that is called from a Mixin
-    - Or you can subscribe to a Fabric event and then post a SkyHanni event from that.
+    - To expand the event system, you can create a new event that is called from a Mixin, or you can subscribe to a Fabric event and then post a SkyHanni event from that.
       See the `api/minecraftevents` package for examples.
-    - If you make a new event there are a few different types of events that you can make, make sure your event extends one of these.
+    - If you make a new event, make sure it extends one of these base types:
-        - SkyHanniEvent: This is just a normal event.
-        - CancelableSkyHanniEvent: This is a cancellable event.
-It has a `cancel()` method that you can call to cancel the event.
-        - GenericSkyHanniEvent: This is a generic event, typically used for entities but can be used for any generics.
+        - SkyHanniEvent: The base class for all events.
+Use this directly for simple events that don't need cancellation or rendering.
+        - CancellableSkyHanniEvent: An event that listeners can cancel via `cancel()`, preventing further processing.
+        - `GenericSkyHanniEvent<T>`: An event with a type parameter, allowing listeners to subscribe only for a specific type.
+For example, an event with type `Zombie` would only be received by listeners registered for that type.
+Generic events are also cancellable.
-        - RenderingSkyHanniEvent: This is an event that you are allowed to do GUI rendering in.
+        - RenderingSkyHanniEvent: An event in which listeners are allowed to do GUI rendering.
+    - Events can also use the `SkyHanniEvent.Cancellable` and `SkyHanniEvent.Rendering`
+      interfaces directly if needed.
+- Do not subscribe to Fabric events directly in feature classes.
+Instead, subscribe to SkyHanni events.
+  Only backend data classes in the `api` packages should listen to Fabric events.
+Their job is to process the Fabric event and fire a corresponding SkyHanni event that feature classes then use.
+  See the `api/minecraftevents` package for examples.
 - Please use existing utils methods.
-- We try to avoid calling the NEU code too often.
-    - (We plan to remove NEU as a dependency in the future.)
 - Never use  `System.currentTimeMillis()`.
 Use our own class `SimpleTimeMark` instead.
     - See [this commit](https://github.com/hannibal002/SkyHanni/commit/3d748cb79f3a1afa7f1a9b7d0561e5d7bb284a9b)
       as an example.